Good Morning Warren and Friends,

 The big difference is how much we spent on gasoline.
 Less than $100!
 Why?
 Because everywhere we stopped we were able to plug-in.
 Out the door the little hatchback that could cost $36,190.
 It’s a car I would buy.
 If you have a tight turning radius, you’ll want to take note of that when you’re test driving it.

 Not only did The Inn at Locke Bed and Breakfast allow us to plug-in, but they also had a Tesla charger as well.
-(Richard was one of the first people I know to buy solar panels, and he owns a first generation Toyota Prius)
+(Richard was one of the first people I know to buy solar panels, and he owns a first-generation Toyota Prius)

 We stayed at the Ritz Carlton at Dana Point and they had charging units.
 The Ritz-Carlton in Los Angeles had charging units while we went to the auto show.

-Sure, part of it is that gasoline is hovering around $2.30 a gallon here, but that extra bit of charging every time we stopped allowed us to save, which is why the cost of the round trip was $100.
+Sure, part of it is that gasoline is hovering around $2.30 a gallon here, but that extra bit of charging every time we stopped allowing us to save, which is why the cost of the round trip was $100.

 We even charged up our car at the California Air Resources Board (CARB) office in El Monte, CA while we talked to air pollution specialists there.
 That story is for next week, though.